anonaddy/addy.io/source/_posts/a-new-server-and-the-launch-of-the-pro-plan.md

 ## Feedback and suggestions

-If you have any feedback or suggestions please just drop me a line at [contact@anonaddy.com](mailto:contact@anonaddy.com) and sign up to the newsletter if you'd like to receive updates on new features!
+If you have any feedback or suggestions please just drop me a line at [contact@anonaddy.com](mailto:contact@anonaddy.com) <span class="break-words text-sm">([5FCAFD8A67D2A783CFF4D0E31AC6D923E6FB4EF7](https://keys.openpgp.org/search?q=5FCAFD8A67D2A783CFF4D0E31AC6D923E6FB4EF7))</span> and sign up to the newsletter if you'd like to receive updates on new features!